wny666888/firdtGitRepo/readme.txt

-git is a version cotrol system.
+git is a distributed version cotrol system.